- Carlo Fossa-Mancini was a hydraulic engineer that designed and constructed an aqueduct in the Esino Valley.

 Carlo Fossa-Mancini: Marriage, Divorce, Children, and Personal Life

 Carlo Fossa-Mancini appears to have devoted his life to his career and his religious and charity works.
 He never married and had no children.
-Very little is recorded of his personal life, both during early life and during his career.
+Very little is recorded of his personal life, both during his early life and during his career.

 The family home Fossa-Mancini (Palazzo Fossa Mancini) was taken over by the municipality and is now the town hall.
-A small museum displays memorabilia in the family, furnishings, and one of the few surviving copies of the Fossa-Mancini adding machine.
+A small museum displays memorabilia from the family, furnishings, and one of the few surviving copies of the Fossa-Mancini adding machine.